 Stable Income

 Companies that issue bonds regularly pay interest to their investors at a particular rate.
-When you invest in a corporate bond fund, you become eligible for these regular interest payments.
+Investors receive income generated from interest payments on underlying bonds.
 In fact, stable and regular income generation is one of the reasons why many investors choose to invest in these funds.

 Capital Appreciation